 The combination of advanced engineering and leadership courses separates the MGEL from other graduate programs.
 MGEL students don't just want to climb the corporate ladder; they want to engineer a better future.

 The MGEL can be completed at a student's desired pace in as little as 12 months.
-Most students elect to take two courses per semester and complete the degree in about two years.
+Most students elect to take one-two courses per semester and complete the degree in about two-three years.

 Core Leadership Courses (16-17 cr hrs)

 ENGR 6220 Financial and Managerial Accounting for Engineers (3 credits)